joshhjacobson/wombat-v2-sif/README.md

 1. `1_transport`: Creates GEOS-Chem basis function runs.
 This includes setting up the inventories, creating the run directories, and setting up the configuration files.
 You will then need to find a way to run GEOS-Chem for each run.
 2. `2_matching`: Postprocesses the run output from the previous step by extracting the modelled mole-fraction values for each basis function at each observation time and location.
+3. `3_sif`: Prepares SIF data for use in the inversions.
+This includes computing the 10-second observation averages, setting up the SIF inventory, fitting the SIF-GPP linear models, and extracting the SIF values for each GPP basis function at each observation time and location.
-3. `3_inversion`: Performs the inversions.
+4. `4_inversion`: Performs the inversions.
-4. `4_results`: Summarise the results as a series of plots and other outputs.
+5. `5_results`: Summarise the results as a series of plots and other outputs.
 This reproduces all the figures in the paper.

 ## Step 1: running transport